3 Path Solver

 Algorithm 1 Hashing of specular chains

-The hash_update function updates the sample hash value hashn() through a polynomial rolling hash function [16] with a prime base of 1373.
+Once the interaction hash is computed, the hash_update function updates the sample hash value hashn() through a polynomial rolling hash function [18] with a prime base of 1373.
 For each new intersection, it updates the running hash by multiplying the current hash value by the prime number and adding the new intersection hash.
 When a specular chain candidate is considered for a target k{1,,NT}, the hash value of the candidate is paired with the target index k to form a new hash value

 This ensures that the specular chain candidate is unique for each target.